 Follow Rocketry —

-It is composed of 3 subsytems.
-The robotic manipulator, the science payload and an autonomous unit.
+It is composed of three subsytems: a robotic manipulator, a science payload, and an autonomous unit.

 We invite members to read through the Space Concordia Constitution.
 Members are also free to suggest changes to the document.Space Concordia Constitution